 Who can refuse a deep-fried pastry?
 Not me, for sure!
 These bugnes from Lyon also known as New Orleans style beignets, are so easy to make and require no proving, because guess what, no yeast!
 Just some rest time in the refrigerator so you can properly roll them out.
 Easy.
 Any excuse to make this a good with me.
 Hope you like them!

-So, I thought that I would share a recipe for a delicious pastry typical from Lyon.
 The word bugne means "beignet" in French, which means donut in English, but don't be confused they are not the same.
-They are an old pastry that existed already in Roman times and were consumed at the time of "caranval" or Mardi Gras.
+They are an old pastry that existed already in Roman times and were consumed at the time of "carnival" or Mardi Gras.
 Almost every European country has its own version.
-I got to know this French version in school and I loved them.
+I got to know this French version in school, and I loved them.

 Even though bugne and beignet mean the same thing, they denominate different ones: the former refers to thin pastry, scented with lemon, that is deep fried in hot oil and it's crunchy.
-It has no bakers yeast.
-The latter refers to donuts, a thicker though, that has yeast and it's softer in texture.
-They can be filled with different creams and they can also be glazed.
-The version from Lyon are only sprinkled with powdered sugar or rolled in regular sugar.
-Completely up to you.
+It has no baker's yeast.
+The latter refers to donuts, a thicker dough, that has yeast and it is softer in texture.
+They can be filled with different creams, like these Raspberry filled doughnuts, and they can also be glazed.
+The bugnes from Lyon are just sprinkled with powdered sugar or rolled in regular sugar.

 Subscribe to the newsletter